FCBGP/fcbgp-implementation/bgpd/fcserver/docs/h3c.acl.netconf.log.md

 [TOC]

-> this document is deprecated: [please refer this doc.](./h3c-netconf-deny-traffic-globaly-and-permit-one.cn.md)
+> this document is deprecated: [please refer this doc](./h3c-netconf-deny-traffic-globaly-and-permit-one.cn.md) and [this doc](./h3c-permit-netconf.cn.md).

 Here we show a complete H3C ACL Netconf configuration.
 It contains 3 configurations, i.e., one for ruleset, one for rule, one for interface who enables this ruleset than includes the rule.